shifamatheen/cyblex/README.md

 ## Support

-For support, email support@cyblex.com or join our Slack channel.
+For support, email shifa@trexsolutions.co or join our Slack channel.

 ## Acknowledgments